somethingfly/FlatironsInTheFire/README.md

 # FlatironsInTheFire

-The project is also a blog.
-Be sure to run flatirons.json in your terminal to read the blog:
+The project is also a ~~blog~~ bug tracker with actual bugs, most of which probably still need to be fixed.
+Be sure to run flatirons.json in your terminal to read the ~~blog~~ bugs:

 `json-server flatirons.json`